-BLOOMINGTON, ILL – APRIL 13, 2022 – The American Soybean Association (ASA) is now accepting applications for four director positions.
+Bloomington, Ill. – April 18, 2023 – The American Soybean Association (ASA) is now accepting applications for two director positions.
 ASA directors may serve a maximum of three, three-year terms.
-Three of the four directors are eligible for additional terms.
+One of the two directors whose seats are up for election is eligible for an additional term.

 ASA Director eligibility requirements indicate that candidates: